Use host networkingEstimated reading time: 1 minute

 If you use the

-host network driver for a container, that container’s network
+host network mode for a container, that container’s network

-application will be available on port 80 on the host’s IP address.
+networking, the container’s application is available on port 80 on the host’s IP

 The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.